THE BASICS:

 This course is offered by Department of Civil Engineering, Department of Architecture and Department of Urban Engineering as an activity of G-COE (Global Center of Excellence) project (http://csur.t.u-tokyo.ac.jp/index_en.html).
 Although these departments belong to School of Engineering, students from non-engineering field are welcome.

-and management from building, urban and national scale are taught.
-A one-day excursion related to the lecture
+The course provides basic knowledge of civil engineering, architecture and urban engineering in the context of sustainable urban management.
+Planning and management from building, urban and national scale are taught.
+A one-day excursion related to the lecture will be organized for GSP students as part of the course.

 Students may take this course concurrently with the Nanoscience, Japan in Today's World GSP and Introduction to the Japanese Language courses offered by the University of Tokyo.
 Read More >>